Entanglement generation in spatially separated systems using quantum walk: Introduction

-Entanglement is a very useful resource to perform various quantum tasks, a recent review by Horodecki {\em et al.} \cite{HHH09} and references therein discuss many of these aspects.
-Several schemes to generate and distribute entanglement between different systems have also been proposed (see \cite{CCG99} for some of the earlier schemes).
-In most of the schemes, two systems are first entangled and spatially propagated away from each other.
-Such spatially separated states can be used for quantum communication protocols, for example, quantum cryptography \cite{Eke91} and quantum teleportation \cite{BBC93}.
-During the process of spatial separation of the entangled system, the degree of entanglement gets degraded.
-Generation of entanglement when the systems are spatially separated would be one of the methods to circumvent the depletion of entanglement.
+Entanglement is an indispensable resource for performing various quantum tasks (see \cite{HHH09} for a recent review, \cite{BKJ11} and reference therein for entanglement preparation).
+Several schemes have been proposed \cite{CCG99, PHB99, DLC01, BH02} for the generation and distribution of entanglement between different systems, most of which involve an initial entangling of the two systems followed by spatial separation.
+Such spatially separated and entangled states can be used for quantum communication protocols, for example, quantum cryptography \cite{Eke91} and quantum teleportation \cite{BBC93}.
+Amount of entanglement degrades with increase in spatial separation because of physical limitations and noise effect.
+One way of circumventing this problem would be to generate entanglement when the two systems are spatially separated.